 - The date your swimming pool or spa was built and the applicable barrier standard.

 - The date you're required to supply us with your certificate of compliance to verify that it is safe.
-You will have at least one year to submit this (depending on the age of your pool), with older pools due first next year by 1 June 2021.
+You will have at least one year to submit this (depending on the age of your pool), with older pools due first, next year by 1 November 2021.

 2. Get your pool or spa inspected before your allocated date to obtain your Certificate of Compliance